diogo0001/star-wars-movies/README.md

 ### Observations

-The axios library can present a certain slowness, especially when loading the characters list, which request were done serially and not in parallel (async).
-Due to being a dynamic list, we could not find an efficient way to make this requests.
+The axios library can present a certain slowness when loading the characters list, which requests were done serially and not in parallel (async).
+Due to being a dynamic list, I could not find an efficient way to make this requests.
 However, it is a practical library to use.